 After a publisher account is created, and if there is suspicion of invalid traffic or a violation of our policies, our company may suspend or disable the account.
 When an account is suspended, the account holder will receive an email stating the reason for the suspension (policy violation or invalid traffic) and the account will be suspended until the problem is fixed.
 The decision to disable an account depends on the severity of the violation and other factors, but our company may disable the account immediately if, for example, the publisher is generating an excessive amount of invalid traffic or there is a legal issue associated with the publisher account.
 Furthermore, repeat offenders and deliberate abusers may have their accounts disabled and find themselves banned from using our company's ad platforms.
-If an account is disabled, the publisher will receive an email from our company stating that the account has been disabled and whether any action is required and will be informed why the account was disabled.
-A disabled account holder can appeal the disabling of their account through our company's appeal form.
+If an account is disabled, the publisher will receive an email from our company stating that the account has been disabled and whether any action is required and will be informed why the account through our company's appeal form.

-When reviewing the accounts, we mainly check whether the manuscript of the advertisement or registration information meets the criteria for fraud, and whether the registration information matches that of a fraudulent advertisers who have engaged in fraudulent activities in the past.
+• When reviewing the accounts, we mainly check whether the manuscript of the advertisement or registration information meets the criteria for fraud, and whether the registration information matches that of a fraudulent advertisers who have engaged in fraudulent activities in the past.